United States Coast Guard Auxiliary: Post World War II activities

-In 1950 National Commodore Bert Pouncey was elected and the National Board for the Coast Guard Auxiliary was established.
-In 1955 Auxiliarists started to participate in programs to support the recruitment of potential candidates for the United States Coast Guard Academy.
+In 1950, Bert Pouncey was elected as the National Commodore, leading to the establishment of the National Board for the Coast Guard Auxiliary.
+By 1955, Auxiliarists began to engage in initiatives aimed at supporting the recruitment of prospective candidates for the United States Coast Guard Academy.

 The North American Boating Campaign was originally known as "Safe Boating Week," observed by the Coast Guard Auxiliary as a courtesy examination weekend in Amesbury, Massachusetts in June 1952.
 This tradition continued until 1957 when an official National Safe Boating Week observation took place sponsored by the United States Coast Guard Auxiliary in various parts of the country.
 As a result, the U.S. Coast Guard prepared a Resolution, and on 4 June 1958, President Dwight D. Eisenhower signed PL 85-445, to establish National Safe Boating Week as the first week starting on the first Sunday in June.

-Early in 1973, budget cuts forced the closing of seven Coast Guard stations on the Great Lakes.
-At the request of the affected communities, Congress ordered the stations to be re-opened and operated by the Auxiliary.
-The local division captains took responsibility for manning them and ensuring that Auxiliarists' boats were always available to assist distressed vessels.
-The Auxiliary later took over seven more stations on the Mississippi and Ohio Rivers.
+In the early part of 1973, due to budgetary constraints, seven Coast Guard stations on the Great Lakes were shut down.
+Responding to the appeals of the impacted communities, Congress mandated the reopening of these stations, placing them under the operation of the Auxiliary.
+Local division captains stepped up to manage these stations, ensuring that Auxiliary vessels were constantly on standby to aid vessels in distress.
+Subsequently, the Auxiliary assumed control of an additional seven stations located on the Mississippi and Ohio Rivers.

-In 1976 the Coast Guard commissioned a study of the Auxiliary by a private research firm, University Sciences Forum of Washington.
-After interviewing key personnel in the Coast Guard and the Auxiliary and analyzing questionnaires filled out by about two thousand Auxiliarists, the researchers concluded that the Auxiliary was in good health.
-"In summary," they wrote, "we consider the Auxiliary the greatest economical resource readily available to the COGARD.
-It performs in an outstanding manner and its personnel are among the most professional group of volunteers in the nation."
+In 1976, the Coast Guard initiated a comprehensive assessment of the Auxiliary through a private research entity, the University Sciences Forum of Washington.
+After conducting interviews with pivotal figures from both the Coast Guard and the Auxiliary and scrutinizing questionnaires completed by approximately two thousand Auxiliarists, the researchers deduced that the Auxiliary was thriving.
+Their conclusion was succinct: "In summary," they stated, "we view the Auxiliary as the most cost-effective asset readily accessible to the COGARD.
+Its performance is exemplary, and its members stand out as some of the most dedicated and professional volunteers in the country."

 Enhanced role for the auxiliarist

-Under Congressional legislation passed in 1996, the Auxiliary's role was expanded to allow members to assist in any Coast Guard mission authorized by the Commandant of the U.S. Coast Guard.
-Current policy excludes Auxiliary personnel from exercising deputized law enforcement authority or involvement in military combat operations.
-As of 2004, the Coast Guard Auxiliary had 35,000 members who collectively provided 2 million man hours of service annually.
+In 1996, a legislative act by Congress broadened the Auxiliary's scope, permitting its members to aid in any mission sanctioned by the Commandant of the U.S. Coast Guard.
+However, present policies prohibit Auxiliary members from holding deputized law enforcement powers or participating in military combat tasks.
+By 2004, the Coast Guard Auxiliary consisted of 35,000 members, together contributing a total of 2 million hours of service each year.